-To fund her late-night vinous habits, Natalie MacLean holds down day jobs as a wine writer, speaker and judge.
+To fund her late-night vinous habits, Natalie MacLean holds down day jobs as an author, online wine course instructor and wine reviewer.
 An

 Unquenchable was selected as one of Amazon's Best Books of 2011 and judges for the Gourmand World Cookbook Awards awarded it the

 Best Drinks Book.

 Natalie's first book Red, White and Drunk All Over: A Wine-Soaked Journey from Grape to Glass was chosen the Best Wine Literature Book in the English language at the

 Gourmand World Cookbook Awards.
 The competition receives more than 6,000 books from 60 countries each year.
 The awards were created at the Frankfurt Book Fair in Germany ten years ago to reward those